sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 ### Adding Files

-Feel free to add new files to the repository (for example, to create an outline or to collect notes).
+Feel free to add new files to the repository (for example, to create an outline or to collect further notes).
 Don't create new drafts; use the `draft.md` file for all of your composition and editing.
 But if your creative impulse is to use more files to keep track of what you are doing, by all means do that (give new files an `.md` extension; that way, GitHub will identify them as Markdown files).

 ### Submitting Your Document for Review